leilawren/winedog/README.md

 # winedog
 A bash helper script for installing archived games, specifically Fitgirl Repacks

-# Disclaimer
-I do not condone piracy.
-This script exists to help people install games that are abandoned and no longer accessible.
-If you find a game you like, and you are able to purchase it, do that.
-Developers deserve your support.

 # General Info
 The current verison of this script is intended for arch-based systems (any system that uses pacman).
 I wrote this because I'm not a big fan of using lutris, and I have had some issues installing fitgirl repacks on the latest version of wine.